 The following opportunities exist for all students regardless of age, gender, national origin, religion, or disability.

 Title IX

 The University's policy on Title IX is located in the student handbook.
-The Title IX Coordinator for Madonna University is Jesus Hernandez, who is also Corporate Compliance Officer.
+The interim Title IX Coordinator for Madonna University is Jim O'Neill, who is also Provost and Vice President of Academic Administration.

 Undergraduate Retention